johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## Build TensorRT Engine on DRIVE Orin

-To create the TensorRT engine, confirm that the target platform (e.g., NVIDIA DRIVE Orin) is set up with NVIDIA DRIVE OS.
+To create the TensorRT engine, confirm that the DRIVE Orin platform is set up with NVIDIA DRIVE OS.
 Use the [flashing procedures](https://developer.nvidia.com/drive/downloads) to prepare the target system.